Transfer on Death Beneficiary for Property

-Most people want to avoid probate when it comes to estate planning because the probate process can be expensive and time-consuming.
+Most people want to avoid probate when it comes to estate planning.
+The probate process can be expensive and time-consuming.

-A transfer-on-death deed is also called a beneficiary deed.
-A Ladybird deed in Michigan accomplishes the same thing.
-Read on to discover whether a transfer-on-death deed is an option for you.
+A transfer on death deed is also called a beneficiary deed.
+In Michigan, a Ladybird deed accomplishes the same thing.
+Read on to discover whether a transfer on death deed is an option for you.

-A small estate consisting of just a house or real estate are common assets to transfer to an heir using a transfer-on-death (TOD) deed rather than a will.
-To create a transfer-on-death deed (also called a beneficiary deed), the deed should state the following details:
+In some states, a house or real estate comprising a small estate can be common assets to transfer to an heir using a transfer on death deed rather than a last will and testament.
+To create a transfer on death deed (also called a beneficiary deed), the deed should state the following details:

 - The name of the owner of the property (the grantor)